 - The proficiency status of each student tested in the state based on the assessment results for the student.
 (Each student will have a total mathematics and a reading score and students' proficiency will be determined for each test as provided by the testing company contracted to score and report test results.) - Whether each student has completed a full academic year at the school, LEA, or state level as determined by a comparison of the roster of students enrolled from the end of the first eight weeks or fifty-six (56) calendar days of the school year who were continuously enrolled through the spring testing window.
-A student is continuously enrolled if he/she has not transferred or dropped-out of the public school.
+A student is continuously enrolled if he/she has not transferred or dropped-out or been expelled from a public school.
 Students who are serving suspensions are still considered to be enrolled students.
-Students who Expulsion policies in Idaho are used at the district level; students expelled but return toat one school do not typically re-enroll at another school in-within the same district are considered continuously enrolled to determine the district AYP. - The number of students enrolled for a full academic year determined by comparing the number of continuously enrolled students with the number of tested students. - The percent of students enrolled for a full academic year. - The graduation rate for public high schools as determined by the formula indicated in Section 7.1 with information coming from the current Tenth Month Enrollment Report (June) and prior year dropout reports (by student) - Performance on the additional academic indicators: See Section 7.2 for description of the third academic indicator for public elementary and middle schools.
+Expulsion policies in Idaho are used at the district level; students expelled at one school do not typically re-enroll at another school within the same district.

+- The number of students enrolled for a full academic year determined by comparing the number of continuously enrolled students with the number of tested students. - The percent of students enrolled for a full academic year. - The graduation rate for public high schools as determined by the formula indicated in Section 7.1 with information coming from the current Tenth Month Enrollment Report (June) and prior year dropout reports (by student) - Performance on the additional academic indicators: See Section 7.2 for description of the third academic indicator for public elementary and middle schools.